 Low-carbon labware: Setting the standard for product transparency and sustainability

-SelectScience catches up with biotech manufacturer Labcon to hear how scientists and suppliers are starting to shift their mentality on sustainable labware choices
+SelectScience caught up with biotech manufacturer Labcon to hear how scientists and suppliers were starting to shift their mentality on sustainable labware choices.

 Cameron Smith-Craig